pyaf/Image-classification-pytorch/logs.md

 * mpimg.imread returns normalized image in [0, 1], cv2.imread returns it in [0, 255] (255 as maximum pixel value)
 * plt.imshow needs image array to be in [0, 1] or [0, 255]
 * albumentations' rotate shits in the interpolated area.
+* .detach() makes variable' grad_required=False, the variable still remains on CUDA, make as many computations as possible on CUDA, use .cpu() in rarest of the cases, or when you wanna change the tensors to numpy use .cpu().numpy() because it can't be directly changed to numpy variable without shifting it to host memory, makes sense.
+* test.py with tta=False, takes about 2 mins for first predictions, about 16 seconds for subsequent predictions, boi now you know what pin_memory=True does.
+* for tta you don't have to pass image from each augmentation and then take the average, one other approach is to predict multiple times and take average and as the augmentationss are random, you get whachyouwantmyboi.
+*